vesense/apachecon-acasia/content/sessions/datalake-913187.md

 Houliang Qi: Xiaomi

 PMC member of Apache IoTDB and Apache TsFile.
-Software R&D Engineer at Xiaomi, specializing in the development and implementation of Xiaomi's datalake platform.
+Senior Software R&D Engineer at Xiaomi, specializing in the development and implementation of Xiaomi's datalake platform.